 - Bridge pose (backbend) then knees to chest (forward bend)

 - What are you ready to leave behind?

 The choice is yours, it always has been.

 You just need to take one small step.

 Your step today can be setting up a discovery session with me.
 It’s easy, just follow this link.
-Ask questions, tell me what’s going on for you right now, and learn how the Grief Recovery Method works.
+Ask questions, tell me what’s going on for you right now, and learn how grief coaching works.
 I’m ready.
 I’m here.
 All it takes is one small step and I’ll walk with you the rest of the way.

 Send to a friend or subscribe to my newsletter for more posts, perks, and inspiration!